 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where griphite typically forms.
+Look in granite pegmatites country, the host setting where griphite typically forms.
 If you start seeing quartz, albite, muscovite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as indistinct pseudo-octahedral crystals habit, so train your eye for that shape before scanning the outcrop.